iwsylit/spotify-utils/README.md

 Some handy utils for Spotify:
 1. Move N songs from the bottom to the top of a specified playlist
 2. Gather songs from all your playlists to a *"lucky"* playlist
-3. Shuffle playlist
+3. Shuffle a playlist
-4. Create playlist containing your top songs of all time, the last six months or the last month
+4. Create a playlist containing your top songs of all time, the last six months or the last month
 5. Fork someone's playlist
 6. Merge two playlists
 7. Group playlists